Thun Sophea

 In 2011, Thun was the highest paid athlete (along with Chhunly Pagenburg) from Cambodia making US$30,000.

 Thun Sophea is now a referee for pradal serey matches.
 He is also now the head coach of the Ministry of National Defense boxing team.
+His top students at the Ministry of National Defense boxing team include Lorn Panha, Bun Sothea, Thun Phanith and Thun Rithy.